NVIDIA-AI-IOT/jetson-generative-ai-playground/README.md

-# Jetson AI Lab - Redesign
+# Jetson AI Lab 2.0 - Staging Repository

+This is the **staging repository** for Jetson AI Lab 2.0, a complete redesign and rebump of the [jetson-generative-ai-playground](https://github.com/NVIDIA-AI-IOT/jetson-generative-ai-playground) using modern web technologies.

+> **⚠️ Staging Repository**: This repository is for staging, testing, and validating the new Jetson AI Lab 2.0 before merging into the main repository.

+## Migration Status

+This repository contains the content from **PR #318** (jetson-ai-lab-2.0 branch) from the original repository.
+We are using this staging environment to:

+- ✅ Verify the complete Astro-based redesign
+- 🔄 Complete and test CI/CD configuration
+- 🔄 Test GitHub Pages deployment (private)
+- 🔄 Validate all content and features
+- ⏳ Prepare for final merge to main repository

+## About

-Jetson AI Lab - Redesign is the refreshed NVIDIA experience for experimenting with Jetson-optimized generative AI models entirely on-device.
+Jetson AI Lab 2.0 is the refreshed NVIDIA experience for experimenting with Jetson-optimized generative AI models entirely on-device.
 The site pairs a polished Astro frontend with a content-driven workflow so new tutorials, models, and posts can be published without touching layout code.

-## Highlights
+### Key Features

-- Optimized showcase for flagship models such as Llama 4, Gemma 3n, SDXL, Whisper, and VoiceCraft
+- Optimized showcase for flagship models such as Llama 4, Gemma 3, SDXL, Whisper, and VoiceCraft
 - Curated tutorials, benchmarks, and blog posts with consistent styling and navigation
 - Local-first architecture: everything runs on Jetson hardware with no cloud dependency
 - Content authored in Markdown/JSON for fast iteration and git-friendly reviews
 - Public site by default; no password gate or authentication

-## Technology Stack
+### Technology Stack

-- **Astro 5** for the static-first front end
+- **Astro 5** - Static-first frontend framework
-- **Tailwind CSS** for the design system
+- **Tailwind CSS** - Design system and styling
-- **MDX & Markdown** for rich content with interactive elements
+- **MDX & Markdown** - Rich content with interactive elements
-- **TypeScript** for typings across data collections
+- **TypeScript** - Type safety across data collections
+- **Chart.js** - Interactive benchmark visualizations

 ## How the Project Is Organized